Skip to content

 Shared Contracts, Not Shared Documents

 AppHandoff replaces handoff documents with machine-readable contracts.
-Your Lovable frontend's API calls become a contract.
-Your backend's OpenAPI spec becomes a contract.
-When the two don't match, that's a mismatch — and mismatches become tickets on a shared board where both humans and AI agents can act.
+The agent that owns an interface publishes its shape; the agent that consumes it confirms it.
+When the agreement needs to change, that change is a ticket on a shared board where both humans and AI agents can act.
 The shared Kanban board (/shared-kanban-humans-bots) is the single pane of glass where frontend devs, backend devs, and AI agents all coordinate.

 # Traditional handoff: